6notes/tweeExample/README.md

 # Copying as a template

 - When copying as a template, these steps need to be done:
-  - Going to `Settings -> Actions -> General -> Workflow permissions` and
+  - Going to `Settings -> Actions -> General -> Workflow permissions` and:
-    turning on 'Allow GitHub Actions to create and approve pull requests'.
+    - turning on 'Allow GitHub Actions to create and approve pull requests'
+    - selecting the 'Read and write permissions'
   - Going to `Settings -> Secrets and variables -> Actions` and creating these repository variables:
     - `OUTPUT_DIRECTORY` with the value of `dist`.